Clock ticks on TUI plans to sell Hapag-Lloyd stake

-FRANKFURT Nov 18 German travel group TUI said it is increasingly likely it will exercise an option to sell its stake in shipper Hapag-Lloyd to the consortium that owns it in January, rather than float it or sell it to a third-party investor.
+FRANKFURT German travel group TUI (TUIGn.DE) said it is increasingly likely it will exercise an option to sell its stake in shipper Hapag-Lloyd HPLG.UL to the consortium that owns it in January, rather than float it or sell it to a third-party investor.

 "It's only logical that with every day that passes, the probability we will exercise that option becomes greater," a spokesman told Reuters on Friday.